How to Encrypt Phone Calls (Top 4 methods)

 1. How to Encrypt Phone Calls (Voice and Video Calls)

-The Signal app, a desktop, and smartphone encryption app is a widely used method for ensuring user privacy.
+The Signal app, a desktop and smartphone encryption app is a widely used method for ensuring user privacy.
 Numerous security researchers have audited the open-source application, with academic cryptographers and renowned security analysts like Edward Snowden recommending it for its encryption capabilities.
 Therefore, Signal users can use it to make encrypted Signal voice and video calls.
 Alternatively, WhatsApp, the leading messenger platform, uses Signal’s encryption protocols for video and voice calls and is suitable for secure communication.
-Also, organizations can use the Wire encryption app to make encrypted group calls, an essential attribute for protecting details of a highly sensitive conference call.
+Also, organizations can use the Wire encryption app to make encrypted group calls, an essential attribute for protecting the details of a highly sensitive conference call.

 2. Encrypting Email Communications

-Email communication is a widely-used method for sharing sensitive data due to its convenience and reliance over the years.
+Email communication is a widely used method for sharing sensitive data due to its convenience and reliance over the years.
 However, attackers have devised various methods through which they can intercept email communications.
 Luckily, multiple email applications contain built-in encryption protocols designed to safeguard secret chats.
 For example, users can integrate Enigmail with Mozilla’s Thunderbird email client to send encrypted email messages.
 Mailvelope is also a browser plugin that users can install to encrypt Gmail messages.
 Also, Protonmail email provides an end-to-end encrypted email service but requires all users to create Protonmail email accounts to send email messages securely.

 3. Encrypting Data at Rest in Cell Phones

 Android and iPhone users account for the lion’s share of mobile device users worldwide.
 As a result, they store terabytes of sensitive information that can attract malicious individuals, such as hackers and disgruntled friends or family members.
 Encrypting data at rest is a critical measure for protecting against unwanted access to personal information.
 Luckily, smartphone storage encryption is fairly effortless.
 Smartphones enable full-disk encryption, where setting a strong passcode can provide the necessary protection.
-Biometrics like fingerprints also enables users to encrypt and secure stored information.
+Biometrics like fingerprints also enable users to encrypt and secure stored information.

 4. Encrypting Test Messages